mkhosi-cpu/Project-1/README.md

 To make the 2048 game accessible to users, I created a Kubernetes service to expose it securely over the internet.
 Additionally, I could have implemented an Ingress controller for more advanced routing

 - Step 1: Create an EKS cluster

+We are going to provision the infrastracture manually and automate the infrastructure creation using Terraform.

 - Step 2: Create an IAM role eks-cluster-role with 1 policy attached: AmazonEKSClusterPolicy